DataFire/Integrations/integrations/generated/flat/README.md

 The currently authenticated user will be granted owner of the file and will be able to add other collaborators (users and groups).

+If no `collection` is specified, the API will create the score in the most appropriate collection.
+This can be the `root` collection or a different collection based on the user's settings or API authentication method.
+If a `collection` is specified and this one has more public privacy settings than the score (e.g. `public` vs `private` for the score), the privacy settings of the created score will be adjusted to the collection ones.
+You can check the adjusted privacy settings in the returned score `privacy`, and optionally adjust these settings if needed using `PUT /scores/{score}`.

 ```js